DisruptivelyUseful/handheld-light-graffiti/README.md

 {IMAGE}
 {GIF}

 The lens assembly has a stepped shape that makes it easy to find a step with the right diameter to couple to a plumbing fitting.
-We found that the second step on ours was almost exactly 4″, and fit a 4″ fernco coupling.
+We found that the second step on ours was almost exactly 4″, and fit a 4" FERNCO ABS pipe plumbing fitting*.

+*Check out the coupler section below for details.

 ### CAMERA LENSES: